HansSchouten/PHPageBuilder/README.md

 ![PageBuilder](https://user-images.githubusercontent.com/5946444/67138504-723fea00-f244-11e9-84ca-f211d7ed294b.png)

 ### Website Manager
 A basic website manager is included with a [Bootstrap](https://getbootstrap.com/) UI.
-This website manager offers functionality to add or remove pages and to edit page settings like page title or URL.
+This website manager offers basic functionality to add or remove pages and to edit page settings like page title or URL.
 Clicking the edit button will open the page builder.
 ![Website Manager](https://user-images.githubusercontent.com/5946444/67484882-4029f000-f669-11e9-9a1f-8a0e1c53e308.jpg)

+You don't like the website manager?
+No worries, it is only included for people who want to use PHPagebuilder directly out of the box.

+By setting `use_website_manager` to `false` in your config, you won't see the website manager ever again.
+You can render the pagebuilder yourself by using the `PHPageBuilder\GrapesJS\PageBuilder` class.
+You can also leave `use_website_manager` to `true`, implement the WebsiteManagerContract and add your own class to your config file.

 ## Installation